Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 * Return
 * Transfer
 * History of stock
-* History of a perticular product also
+* History of a particular product also

 **In Master:**